 While Kenya and Tanzania are two excellent safari destinations, Rwanda provides the best primate tracking opportunities worldwide.
 Gorillas thrive in the nation’s lush jungle, which provides the ideal habitat.
 Volcanoes National Park in Rwanda is a beautiful location where your clients can visit with a total of 12 gorilla families!

-Expert gorilla trackers will take groups on daily tours to see the animals in their protected habitat.
-Even though just one hour of daily contact between humans and gorillas is permitted, the close encounter will be unforgettable.
+Expert gorilla trackers will take groups on daily tours to see them in their protected habitat.
 We suggest visiting Volcanoes National Park while the gorilla-naming ceremony for Kwita Izina takes place each year.

 Book Travel To Africa’s Top Landmarks Now!

 Africa is home to the world’s largest desert, the longest rivers, and a wide range of landscapes.
-This helpful travel guide lists Africa’s top landmarks and monuments, so you don’t have to search the internet looking for a dreamy destination.
-Contact a Sky Bird Travel Agent today for additional assistance making bookings.
+This helpful travel guide lists Africa’s top landmarks and monuments.
+Contact a Sky Bird Travel Agent today to get additional help with bookings.
 Or, use the WINGS Booking Engine to find flights, hotels, and activities to Africa and beyond.